Independent Lazy Better-Response Dynamics on Network Games: Networks With Symmetric Coordination Games

-We can use the example in Figure~\ref{fig:adpative_dynamics_better_second} to show that the analysis of Theorems~\ref{th:upper_simple}, \ref{th:adaptive}, and \ref{th:degree} is tight, and adaptive dynamics are provably faster than non-adaptive ones.
-The construction is such that the following hold: \begin{itemize} \item Initially only the extreme nodes of the leftmost path are unstable.
+Intuitively, the construction is such that the following holds: \begin{itemize} \item Initially only the extreme nodes of the leftmost path are unstable.
 After an unstable node become black, the next neighbor in the path (and only that one) becomes unstable. \item The process proceeds from left to right, and nodes in certain path become unstable only after all nodes in the previous path became black (except for the last path with $r/2$ nodes). \item Inside the path containing the only unstable nodes, the process is sequential: the path becomes black from extremities to center.
-At most two nodes are unstable: the extremities of the sub-path of white nodes. \end{itemize} These observations allow us to conclude that any dynamics in which nodes become active with probability $p\simeq \alpha$, require $\Omega(r^2/\alpha)=\Omega(n/\alpha)$ steps.
+At most two nodes are unstable: the extremities of the sub-path of white nodes. meaning that after one node changes color, its neighbor (and only that) becomes unstable. \end{itemize} \fi These observations imply that any dynamics in which nodes become active with probability $p\simeq \alpha$, require $\Omega(r^2/\alpha)=\Omega(n/\alpha)$ steps.

-Every node has degree $\Theta(r)=\Theta(\sqrt{n})=\Theta(\Delta)$, and the initial configuration has $m_0=\Theta(r^2)=\Theta(n)$ conflicting edges: those between the clique and the first path of $r$ nodes.
-Note that this implies that non-adaptive dynamics take $\Theta(\Delta m_0) = \Theta(n^{3/2})$ time steps.
+Since every node has degree $\Theta(r)=\Theta(\sqrt{n})=\Theta(\Delta)$, and the initial configuration has $m_0=\Theta(r^2)=\Theta(n)$ conflicting edges (those between the clique and the first path), non-adaptive dynamics take $\Theta(\Delta m_0) = \Theta(n^{3/2})$ time steps.
 On the contrary, adaptive dynamics take $\Theta(m_0)=\Theta(n)$ steps since the number $d_u^t$ of unstable conflicting neighbors of each node $u$ is at most $1$.
 Therefore, the analysis of Theorems~\ref{th:upper_simple}, \ref{th:adaptive}, and \ref{th:degree} is tight.
 Moreover, the adaptive dynamics are provably faster than non-adaptive ones.